DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Experiment Setup and Results

 In our training of ML classifiers, the first challenge was the fact that the side-channel leakage data is extremely wide.
 We have chosen to train our models using 1000 data points per HPC with 5 HPCs monitored simultaneously.
 This parameter selection is done empirically to provide wide cloaking coverage and train highly accurate models as explained in Section~\ref{subsec:CNN_res}.
-Using 1000 data points with 10 micro-second intervals per HPC allowed us to obtain high quality data in a short observation window.
+Using 1000 data points with 10 usec intervals per HPC allowed us to obtain high quality data in a short observation window.
 Nevertheless, 5000 dimensions is unusually high for classifiers, especially considering that we are training multi-class classifiers with 20 possible classes.

 In order to find optimal settings for the hardware leakage trace, we tried different parameters with each classifier.
 For instance in the case of decision trees, we have trained the `Fine Tree', `Medium Tree' and `Coarse Tree' classifiers.
 The difference between these classifiers is that respectively they allow 5, 20, and 100 splits (leaves in the decision tree) to better distinguish between classes.
 For the case of Gaussian SVM, fine, medium and coarse refers to the kernel scale set to sqrt(P)/4, sqrt(P) and sqrt(P)*4 respectively.
 As for the kNN, the parameters refer to the number of neighbors and the different distance metrics.
-More detailed description of these classifiers is provided in Appendix~\ref{app:classical_ml}.

 Results for the classical ML classifiers are given in Table~\ref{table:ML_results}.
-Classic machine learning algorithms achieve very high success rates for the given classification task.
+Classic ML algorithms achieve very high success rates for the given classification task.
 The trained models can in fact classify running processes by using their HPC traces.
 Note that the Quadratic Discriminant did not converge to a solution without the PCA application hence no score is given in the table.